jakobhuerner/jakobhuerner.github.io/_posts/2022-09-24-vienna_nordbahnhof_morning.md

 !["Grätzl im Wandel" - A morning at Vienna's Nordbahnhof in Autumn](../images/20220924/nordbahnhof_morning-9.jpg)

-Picture taken with the Sony A7C and the FE 1.8/35mm.
+Picture taken with the Sony A7C and the Sony FE 1.8/35mm.